Akron Zips men's basketball

 The Akron Zips men's basketball team represents the University of Akron in Akron, Ohio.
-The team currently competes in the Mid-American Conference East division.
-The Zips are currently coached by John Groce.
+As the 45th-winningest men's basketball program of all-time since the start of the 2025–26 season, the team currently competes in the Mid-American Conference East division.
+The Zips are currently coached by Dustin Ford.
 Prior to becoming members of the MAC in 1992, the Zips were members of the Ohio Valley Conference and the Mid-Continent Conference.
 They had played in NCAA Division II into the mid 1970s, where they reached the National Championship Game twice, both of which they lost.

-The Zips have appeared in the NCAA tournament seven times, most recently in 2025.
+The Zips have appeared in the NCAA tournament eight times, most recently in 2026.
 The team first played in the NCAA tournament in 1986 when Bob Huggins was its coach.
 In 2006, the Zips received an invitation to the NIT and won their first post season game at Temple University before falling in the second round.
 In 2007, the team won their second MAC East title and tied the school record for wins in a season in the Division I era with 26.
 They also made their first appearance in the MAC Tournament Championship game, which they lost on a last-second shot 53–52 to the Miami RedHawks.
 The loss cost them the MAC's automatic berth and they were subsequently not selected for either the 2007 NCAA tournament or NIT, despite finishing with a 26–7 record.
 The Zips posted a 24–11 record (11–5 in the MAC) in 2008 which included a second-straight appearance in the MAC tournament championship game and a berth in the 2008 National Invitation Tournament.